fluentsinc/game-day/2018/week-34/day-01.md

 ### **Codename:** Project Iceberg

 ### You can only see 10% of an iceberg.
-About 90% of an iceberg is below the surface of the water.
+The remaining 90% of an iceberg is below the surface of the water.

 ___
 ## **Assignee**